Terms and Conditions for Entry to the 2018 Capel Military Vehicle Show

 Raw Milk will be on sale straight from John’s farm

-The nearest fuel station is in Capel Village a short distance from the show they also sell Beer and Beer and maybe puffy Larger but you need to ask because he’s a bit embarrassed about selling it an it may not be on display.
+The nearest fuel station is in Capel Village a short distance from the show they also sell Beer and Beer and maybe Larger but you need to ask because he’s a bit embarrassed about selling it and it may not be on display.

-N0 fuel transfers are permitted at the CVMS,,,thats because having been too embarrassed to buy puffy Larger you bought 1 beer and couldn’t handle it then you cocked up the fuel and spilled it on something hot and burned yourself to death spoiling the grass.
+N0 fuel transfers are permitted at the CVMS,,, that’s because having been too embarrassed to buy puffy Larger you bought 1 beer and couldn’t handle it then you cocked up the fuel and spilt it on something hot and burned yourself to death spoiling the grass.

 CVMS team have marked pitches measuring the standard show size 6M X 6M.

 The pitches are excellent value at just £50 for the weekend based on a 6M X 6M plot.
 If you require 2 it comes out at £100 for the weekend …wow maths is brill ….regrettably if anyone only wants to attend one day we still charge them the same simply because we can.

 This size pitch allows for you to park an average size transit smart car or similar in the pitch and if you want more space they can book a double pitch….more maths stuff

 Cheap as chips if you ask me so spank it now or perhaps you would prefer a pitch at War & Pis*take.